MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/includes/verify-autopilot-profile-assignment.md

 6. In the **Windows Autopilot devices** screen, find the desired device that Autopilot deployment profile assignment status needs to be checked.

 7. Once the device is located, its current status will be listed under the **Profile status** column.
-The status will be one of the following:
+The status will be one of the following values:

-    - **Not assigned**: The device has not been assigned an Autopilot deployment profile.
+    - **Not assigned**: The device hasn't been assigned an Autopilot deployment profile.
     - **Assigning**: The device is being assigned an Autopilot deployment profile.
     - **Assigned**: The device has been assigned an Autopilot deployment profile.